cdktf/cdktf-provider-datadog/docs/dataDatadogSyntheticsGlobalVariable.java.md

 - *Type:* java.lang.String

 The synthetics global variable name to search for.

 Must only match one global variable.
+Must be all uppercase with underscores.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.74.0/docs/data-sources/synthetics_global_variable#name DataDatadogSyntheticsGlobalVariable#name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.75.0/docs/data-sources/synthetics_global_variable#name DataDatadogSyntheticsGlobalVariable#name}

 ---